google/dqm/README.md

 _Note_ – `DQM_CLOUDSQL_CONNECTION_NAME` value should be something like `[YOUR GCP PROJECT ID]:us-central1:dqm`.
 If you're not sure, open the [GCP console](https://console.cloud.google.com/), navigate to the SQL module and copy the value of the _Instance connection name_ field.

 Then, install `cloud_sql_proxy` following [this procedure](https://cloud.google.com/sql/docs/mysql/connect-admin-proxy#install) (basically, download the binary and make it executable).
-Once installed, you can launch the `cloud_sql_proxy` daemon, which will root your local app database traffic to your production GCP SQL database.
+Once installed, you can launch the `cloud_sql_proxy` daemon, which will route your local app database traffic to your production GCP SQL database.

 ```shell
 ./cloud_sql_proxy -instances="$DQM_CLOUDSQL_CONNECTION_NAME"=tcp:3306 &